engeir/hack-md-notes/parameter-scan.md

 value](<https://raw.githubusercontent.com/engeir/hack-md-notes/91302ea7b928b6a0072972295f121a76536bef7a/assets/pic/volcano-ensemble-waveforms/compare-waveform-max.png>
 "Same as above, but scaled by the maximum value" =49%x)

+<sup>**Figure:** Normalized temperature anomalies of the three different magnitude
+simulations.
+The normalization constant is given in each label; on the left found by making sure all temperature time series integrate to unity, on the right found as the value that makes the minimum value equal to unity</sup>

 #### Smoothing

 Let us first consider the raw reference temperature.
 The smoothing is done by removing